 - Find the Profile ID and the Goal ID

 - Define and finalize the query

 Finding the Goal ID you want to track

 Don’t know the ID for the goal you want to track?
 In the following procedure, you'll query the Profiles data view to get a list of your Profile IDs.
 You'll select the Profile ID you want to get data for.
 Next, you'll query the Goals data view and apply a filter to see only the Goal IDs for the Profile ID you selected.
 Finally, you'll note the specific Goal ID you want to track.

 To find the Goal ID:

-- In the left navigation sidebar click the + button beside Metrics.
+- In the left navigation sidebar click the + button beside Metrics and select Browse services.

 - On the Where is your data? page, select Google Analytics.